The Connecticut Humane Society is rated by Charity Navigator. This is a promise and assurance of the highest level of financial stewardship of gifts.

 Your Dollars at Work

-Take a look at CHS’ most recent quarterly animal sheltering statistics here.
+Take a look at CHS’ most recent animal sheltering statistics here.

 How do you summarize a year of amazing, lifesaving work for pets?